Tell Us About Your Case >

 Sittingbourne Divorce & Separation Services

-If you’re considering getting divorced then the process will inevitably be stressful.
-The addition of divorce lawyers into the equation of a broken-down relationship may seem like unnecessary stress and cost.
-However, having fair, impartial legal counsel allows the process of divorce to run as smoothly as possible.
+If you’re getting divorced then the process will be stressful even if it’s a no fault divorce.
+Adding divorce lawyers to a broken relationship may seem like extra stress and cost, but having fair, impartial legal advice allows the divorce to run as smoothly as possible.

 If this is the case then we can help and can quote a Fixed Fee to get the divorce through the Court.
-This will not cover financial arrangements or arrangements for any children involved but we can help you with these things after the divorce is finalised.
+You will be told upfront what the costs are before you proceed, so no hidden fees.
+This won’t cover financial arrangements or arrangements for any children involved but we can help you with these after the divorce is finalised.

 Dealing with a difficult divorce

-Many are shocked to hear that the majority of divorces are amicable.
-While there is still a lengthy legal process to follow, where a separation has been mutually agreed it’s considerably less stressful.
+Many are surprised to hear that most divorces are amicable.
+While there is still a long legal process to go through, if the separation has been mutually agreed it’s much less stressful.

-However, if you and your partner cannot agree on key issues, then it is beneficial to have a solicitor on hand to help.
+But if you and your partner can’t agree on the key issues then it’s better to have a solicitor on board to help.
 Just ploughing ahead with no legal advice can end up being very costly and unsatisfactory.
-Initially, we can assist you with coming to an agreement and then we will help you deal with the paperwork.
+We can help you come to an agreement and then we will help you with the paperwork.
+Negotiation plays a big part in getting a resolution, so both parties can discuss and settle finances and child arrangements with professional support.

-In the minority of cases where even intervention by solicitors cannot assist in finalising a suitable solution then your divorce will be settled in Court.
+In the minority of cases where even solicitors can’t help in getting a solution then your divorce will go to Court.
 We will continue to assist in this process, liaising with the Court, your spouse and their solicitor.
-Proceedings at this level can be costly and drawn out, that’s why having a solicitor on side to minimise disruption is crucial.
+Disputes are resolved through the court process and we will get the best result for our clients.
+Proceedings at this level can be costly and time consuming, that’s why having a solicitor on board to minimise disruption is key.

-If, on the other hand, you and your partner cannot agree, then it is a good idea to have a solicitor on hand to help.
+If on the other hand you and your partner can’t agree then it’s a good idea to have a solicitor on hand to help.
+Having a solicitor gives you more control over the process so you can make informed decisions at every stage.
 Just ploughing ahead with no legal advice can end up being a very costly and unsatisfactory route to take.
-Very often we can help you to come to an agreement and then we will just help with the paperwork.
+Very often we can help you come to an agreement and then we will just help with the paperwork.

-If, however, no agreement can be reached and it is necessary to get the Courts to help make decisions we will advise you, liaise with the Court and your spouse or their solicitor.
-This can be a fairly costly exercise but it can, unfortunately, end up being much more costly not employing a solicitor and therefore not getting the right advice.
+If no agreement can be reached and the Courts need to get involved we will advise you, liaise with the Court and your spouse or their solicitor.
+This can be a fairly costly exercise but we will always tell you upfront what the costs are before you make any decisions.
+Unfortunately it can end up being much more costly not employing a solicitor and therefore not getting the right advice.
+You can rely on us for a high standard of service throughout your case.

 Common questions to consider as you plan for divorce

 • What are your grounds for divorce?
-For instance, is there unreasonable behaviour involved or have you been separated for some time?
+Is there unreasonable behaviour involved or have you been separated for some time?

 • Arrangements for any pets that are co-owned.

-• Will your home has to be sold, and, if not, who will keep it?
+• Will the home have to be sold and if so who will keep it?

-If you are fortunate to have retained a cordial relationship, despite proceedings starting, then you may wish to sit down with your spouse and consider the above together.
-This is certainly not mandatory though, and if you do not wish to communicate with your spouse once you have decided to initiate divorce proceedings then it’s well within your rights to only communicate your wishes through your solicitor.
-Contact us 01795 477505 or email us and a member of our team will get back to you.
+If you are lucky enough to still have a good relationship with your spouse despite proceedings starting then you may want to sit down with your spouse and go through the above together.
+This isn’t necessary though and if you don’t want to communicate with your spouse once you’ve decided to start divorce proceedings then you can communicate your wishes through your solicitor.
+Contact us and we’ll get back to you.

-Initiating divorce is seldom easy, but our expert solicitors at Ratcliffes are on hand to help.
-If you have decided to start divorce proceedings then we can assist in beginning this process.
-Steps that are required include:
+Initiating divorce isn’t easy but our expert solicitors at Ratcliffes are here to help.
+If you’ve decided to start divorce proceedings then we can assist with this.
+The steps involved are:

 • Submitting the petition